SBLOC vs HELOC for HNW Homeowners: An After-Tax Comparison

-By Tyler Singletary · · Updated
+By Tyler Singletary · · Updated · in Decision frameworks

 The two products rhyme but they are not interchangeable.
 The tax treatment is different.
 The rate structure is different.
 The collateral risk is different.
 The relationship with the lender is different.
 A decision that makes sense under one set of facts falls apart under another.

-This post walks through the six variables that actually matter when choosing between a HELOC and an SBLOC, and the three borrower profiles where the right answer is obvious.
+This post walks through the six variables that actually matter when choosing between a HELOC and an SBLOC, and the three HNW borrower profiles where the right answer is obvious.

 Two-panel structure comparison: SBLOC secured by portfolio vs HELOC secured by home equity.